How to Make Fried Milk – Spanish Leche Frita Recipe [Video]

 LEMON ORANGE CINNAMON INFUSED MILK

-Into a pot, you want to add about 3/4 of the milk, whole cinnamon sticks, and chopped lemon and orange peels.
+Into a pot, add about 3/4 of the milk, whole cinnamon sticks, and chopped lemon and orange peels.
 It’s essential to stir the mixture as it heats up to prevent scorching at the bottom.
 Bring the milk to a gentle boil and simmer for 5-10 minutes.
 Then, cover the pot, remove it from the heat, and let it steep for 15-30 minutes.

 Strain the infused milk and discard the peels and lemon sticks.